ueberdosis/hocuspocus/docs/src/docPages/extensions/webhook.md

       secret: '459824aaffa928e05f5b1caec411ae5f',

       transformer: {
-        toYdoc(document: any): Doc {
+        toYdoc(document: any, fieldName: string): Doc {
-          // convert the given document (from your api) to a ydoc return new Doc()
+          // convert the given document (from your api) to a ydoc using the provided fieldName return new Doc()
         },
         fromYdoc(document: Doc): any {